-The contractual arrangements may not be as effective as direct ownership in providing us with control over the VIE, and we may incur substantial costs to enforce the terms of the arrangements.
+The contractual arrangements may not be as effective as direct ownership in providing us with control over our VIEs, and we may incur substantial costs to enforce the terms of the arrangements.
 The legal environment in the PRC is not as developed as in other jurisdictions, such as the United States.
 As a result, uncertainties in the PRC legal system could limit our ability, as a Cayman Islands holding company, to enforce these contractual arrangements and doing so may be quite costly.
-There are also substantial uncertainties regarding the interpretation and application of current and future PRC laws, regulations and rules regarding the status of the rights of our Cayman Islands holding company with respect to its contractual arrangements with the VIE and its shareholders.
+There are also substantial uncertainties regarding the interpretation and application of current and future PRC laws, regulations and rules regarding the status of the rights of our Cayman Islands holding company with respect to its contractual arrangements with our VIE and its shareholders.
 It is uncertain whether any new PRC laws, rules or regulations relating to VIE structures will be adopted or if adopted, what effect they may have on our corporate structure.
 If, as a result of such contractual arrangements, we or Wuxi Wangdao is found to be in violation of any existing or future PRC laws or regulations, or such contractual arrangement is determined as illegal and invalid by the PRC court, arbitral tribunal or regulatory authorities, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures.
 As of the date of this prospectus, the VIE Agreements has not been tested or challenged in a court of law.
 For a detailed description of the risks associated with our corporate structure, please refer to risks disclosed under "Item 3.D.
 Key Information-Risk Factors-Risks Related to Our Corporate Structure" in our Annual Report on Form 20-F for the fiscal year ended March 31, 2021, which is incorporated by reference, and "Risk Factors-Risks Related to Our Corporate Structure" in this prospectus.

-Transfer of Cash to and from the VIE
+Transfer of Cash to and from Our VIE

 Skillful Craftsman Education Technology Limited is a holding company with no material operations of its own.
-We currently conduct our operations through Wuxi Wangdao, the VIE, and its subsidiary.
+We currently conduct our operations through Wuxi Wangdao, our VIE, and its subsidiary.
 To date, we have financed our operations primarily through net cash flow from operations and our net proceeds of our initial public offering.
 Most of our cash balances are located in the PRC and the rest are located in the U.S. under Skillful Craftsman, our Cayman Islands holding company.
-Our access to cash balances or future earnings of the VIE is only through our contractual arrangements with the VIE and its shareholders.
-Cash is transferred through our organization in the manner as follows: (i) we may transfer funds to Craftsman Wuxi through our Hong Kong subsidiary, by additional capital contributions or shareholder loans, as the case may be; (ii) WFOE may provide loans to the VIE, subject to statutory limits and restrictions; (iii) funds from the VIE to Craftsman Wuxi are remitted as services fees; (iv) Craftsman Wuxi may make dividends or other distributions to us through our Hong Kong subsidiary; and (v) the VIE may pay expenses incurred in our initial public offering made on our behalf.

-The cash flows that have occurred between our PRC subsidiary and the VIE, and between our Cayman Islands holding company and the VIE, are summarized as follows:
+Our access to cash balances or future earnings of our VIE is only through our contractual arrangements with the VIE and its shareholders.
+The cash flows that have occurred between our PRC subsidiary and our VIE, and between our Cayman Islands holding company and our VIE, are summarized as follows:

-For the fisc cal years ended Marc ch 31, For the six months ended September 30, 2 2019 2020 2021 2021 Cash paid by VIE to PRC subsidiary \$ 430.69 6,106.56 2,806.39 Cash paid by VIE to Cayman Islands holding company \$ - - 818,761.09 - Cash paid by Cayman Islands holding company to VIE \$ - - - 682,690.41
+Fo r the fisca l years ended M arch 31, 201 9 2020 2021 Cash paid by VIE to PRC subsidiary \$ - 430.69 6,106.56 Cash paid by VIE to Cayman Islands holding company \$ - - 818,761.09